Battle of Bomarsund: Second battle

-The bombardment of the main fortress started late on 15 August 1854 with land based guns and the navy opening fire.
-The second tower, Notvik, was also destroyed after British artillery opened fire from their hill opposite to the tower.
+The bombardment of the main fortress started late on 15 August 1854 with land-based guns and the navy opening fire.
+The second tower, Notvik, was also destroyed after British artillery opened fire from their hill opposite the tower.
 With only a few guns capable of firing in the direction of the bombarding ships, the Russian forces hoped that the French and British forces would attack by land.
-However, after the bombardment continued into the 16 August without any indication of landings, it became apparent to the Russian commander that British and French intended to reduce the fortress with artillery fire.
-After eight hours of bombardment they managed to create a gaping hole in the fortress's walls.
-After most of the guns had been destroyed, the commandant of the tower surrendered to the British and French forces on 16 August 1854.
+However, after the bombardment continued into August 16 without any indication of landings, it became apparent to the Russian commander that British and French intended to reduce the fortress with artillery fire.
+After eight hours of bombardment, they managed to create a gaping hole in the fortress's walls.
+On August 16, 1854, after most of the guns had been destroyed, the commandant of the tower surrendered to the British and French forces.

 The early surrender came as a surprise to the French and British.
 2,000 men laid down their arms and became prisoners.